 2. Know where to file taxes.

-Regardless of where you currently live or are stationed, active duty servicemembers file income taxes in their home residency state.
+Regardless of where you currently live or are stationed, active duty servicemembers may need to file income taxes in their home residency state.
 This may be the location where you lived when you joined the military or another state if you previously changed your legal residence.
 The location where you currently reside and your home residency state may or may not be the same.
+Your State of Legal Residency is defined as where you pay income tax and where you intend to return after military service.
+Your Home of Record is the state where you lived when you first entered into the military and generally does not change.

 If you currently live in a state that collects income tax, but your state of residence does not collect income tax, the state where you live cannot enforce the payment of state taxes on your military income.
 However, if you receive income from other sources (e.g., a rental property), that income will need to be declared and taxes filed in the state in which it was earned.